-In making a Protected Disclosure, Eligible Whistleblowers are not required to disclose their identity.
+In making a Protected Disclosure, Eligible Whistleblowers are not required to disclose their identity - anonymous Protected Disclosures from Eligible Whistleblowers are still protected under the Australian Laws.
 This includes in any Protected Disclosure that is made within the Group.
 Eligible Whistleblowers may adopt a pseudonym for the purpose of their disclosure.
 This may be appropriate in circumstances where the Eligible Whistleblower's identity is known to their supervisor but the Eligible Whistleblower prefers not to disclose their identity.